Picking a THC Molecule Tattoo

 Cannabis is more than just a plant, it’s a lifestyle.
 What better way to show the world that you’re ‘bout that life than some fresh ink?
-As a very tattooed person, I can let you in an insider secret that maybe you might not know; tattoos are permanent.
-Tattoos are, as Squints Palledorous would say, “for-ev-er”.
+As a very tattooed person, I can let you in on an insider secret that maybe you might not know; tattoos are permanent.
+Tattoos are, as Squints Palledorous would say, "for-ev-er".
 So, you better make sure you get it right the first time, and there’s more that goes into getting it right than just getting it inked.

 You’ll need to pick the molecule you want (remember, there’s more than one type of THC) as well as the perfect style for you.
 Once you’ve decided on that, you need to pick a shop and an artist to make sure the job gets done right.
 Then once you have your new tattoo, you need to know how to take care of it so that it stays perfect forever.
 If this seems like a lot, don’t worry, The Green Dragon has everything you need to make sure that new tattoo comes out exactly how you want it so that you can live with ‘No Ragrets’.

 The first step in getting the right THC molecule tattoo is going to be choosing the right kind of THC design.
 There are several varieties of THC molecule, so instead of just inking the first molecule you find on google, take some time to make sure you’re getting the one you want.

 When people think of THC, most are thinking of what is known is Delta-9 THC.
 It is the primary psychoactive ingredient in marijuana (cannabis) but it can also be derived and concentrated from hemp plants.
 On the Delta-9 THC molecule, the double-double carbon bond is between the 9 and 10 carbon molecules.
 If you want to get a THC molecule tattoo, this is probably going to be the THC design you want to use.